WHAT IS THE BEST EXHIBITION SPACE?

 If you compete directly, in terms of pricing or product offering, then positioning yourself in an industry swamp could boost lead generation.
 On the other hand, all the noise could detract visitors from your stand causing them to look elsewhere.
 This is the kind of judgement you need to make based on your industry knowledge and is one of the reasons we recommend attending the show as a guest before exhibiting there.

 Hosting a successful exhibition doesn’t just come down to having the best exhibit on the floor.
-The location of your stand in a busy venue can play a huge factor in the success of your show as well.
+The location of your stand in a busy venue can play a huge role in the success of your show as well.

 There are five things that you should always consider before contacting an event organiser and requesting a space: